Automattic/eslines/HACKING.md

 # Organization of the repository

-* within `src/lib/` you may find auto-contained modules, valuable on their own and with no dependencies, apart from node ones.
+* within `src/lib/` you may find self-contained modules.
 They don't have access to config or environment variables.

 * within `src/processors/` you may find regular ESLint formatters.
-They take a JSON report, filter/downgrade some errors and return a new one.
+They take a JSON report, filter/downgrade/enforce some rules and return a new one.
 They use specific pieces from `lib/` and have access to config and environment variables.

-# Processor names

-We want the processors to have names that communicate what they do.
-Our current naming space is:

-* filter-* if the processor removes some rules from being considered.
-* downgrade-* if the processor converts errors into warnings in a specific case.
-* enforce-* if the processor converts warning into errors in a specific case.

-We support composing processors, so we prefer they do one single thing.

 # Context about ESLint plugins VS formatters